 Third, the 770, like the 650, can be scheduled to run at regular intervals, up to 7 times per week.
 The 614 has to be started manually.
 Plus, with the 770, you get a remote control to make the programming easier.
 This is not an option with the 650 model.

-So, if you really want an upgrade to the Roomba 614, the Roomba 770 is a great option with many advanced features.
+So, if you really want an upgrade to the 614, the 770 model is a great option with many advanced features.
 However, it will come with a higher price tag, so you will have to keep in mind whether these features are worth the higher price for you.

 Last, I want to mention the 800 and 900 series which are the best this brand has to offer.
 See our review of the Roomba 860 for example.

-If you purchase your Roomba 614 through Amazon, you can take advantage of a 30-day return policy for any problems.
-You can also purchase an extended warranty through Amazon which can cover your Roomba for a longer period of time.
+If you purchase your 614 through Amazon, you can take advantage of a 30-day return policy for any problems.
+You can also purchase an extended warranty through Amazon which can cover it for a longer period of time.
 This can give you some peace of mind should anything happen to your vacuum.

 Our Verdict: The Roomba 614

 The Roomba 614 is an excellent option for those wanting an entry-level, no frills robot vacuum.
 Of course, “no frills” is a relative term.
 As we’ve seen, the features included in the 614 is like something out of the Jetsons.
 With this model, you will be able to keep your house clean between more thorough cleanings.
 It is perfect for general upkeep and maintenance.
 The AeroVac technology will keep your floors cleans and the lithium-ion batteries will keep it going for a long time.

 It does not have some more advanced features of the upper-end models.
 For some, these features will be desirable for getting more done, but they are not absolutely necessary.
 If you want a simple robot vacuum that will get the job done, the 614 is a great option.
 If you don’t mind paying a bit more, then the advanced models offered by iRobot are there.